OmChauhan9/AWS-Cloud-Journey/04 VPC Traffic Flow and Security/README.md

-# Project: VPC Traffic Flow & Security
+# VPC Traffic Flow & Security

 ## 🎯 Project Goal
 To configure the "nervous system" of the Virtual Private Cloud (VPC) by establishing internet connectivity via Route Tables and implementing a defense-in-depth security strategy using both Security Groups and Network ACLs.